loriotpiroloriol/docs/content/integrate/redis-data-integration/data-pipelines/prepare-dbs/sql-server.md

     GO
     ```

+    Repeate this for every table you want to capture.

     > Note:
     > You cannot use an existing server or database role for `@role_name`.
 The role
     > you specify here is created automatically the first time you run the stored procedure.

-1. Run the stored procedure `sys.sp_cdc_enable_table` to enable CDC for
-    the table.

-1. Repeat steps 1 to 3 for every table you want to capture.

-1. Add the Debezium user to the CDC role.
+1. Add the Debezium user to the CDC role:

     ```sql
-    USE Chinook
+    USE MyDB
     GO
     EXEC sp_addrolemember N'MyRole', N'MyUser'
     GO